 b) Qualification criteria

 One important advantage of invoice factoring is that it has simple qualification requirements.
-Furthermore, many factoring plans have no minimums, which makes it a great option for self-employed individuals.
+Furthermore, many factoring plans have no minimums, which makes factoring a great option for self-employed individuals.
 The qualification requirements include:

 Get a factoring quote

-We are a leading factoring company that finances self employed professionals.
-For information, get an online factoring quote or call us at (877) 300 3258.
+We are a leading factoring company that finances self-employed professionals.
+For information, get an online factoring quote or call us toll-free at (877) 300 3258.